gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

          * Checking for (latent) errors in a multi-thread application.
        * _Dealing with CPU bottlenecks._
          * Assessing CPU Bottlenecks.
-         * Example of the remote chat server having to store messages as encrypted text.
+         * Example of a CPU bound task on the remote chat server.
-         * Opportunity: most CPUs nowadays are multi-core.
+         * Opportunity: most CPUs nowadays are multicore.
-         * Solution:  multi-core.
+         * Solution: parallel programming on multicore processors.
          * Using the multiprocessing package.
        * _Dealing with CPU Bottlenecks with code binding (mention)_
          * Compilers, linkers and object code libraries.